How do we know what we know in Islam?

 Consideration 1

-If the sole source of information for some subject is purely textual1, then only human study2 (interpretation) of the text produces any and all conculsions from the text.
+If the sole source of information for some subject is purely textual1, then only human study2 (interpretation) of the text produces any and all conclusions from the text.
 For example, consider the legal constitution of a nation - say the United States of America.
 The constitution is textual material written at some time point, transmitted and edited over time, analyzed by legal people in subsequent generations, and laws are derived from it.
 These laws are changable over time.
 This similiarly holds for religious scripture.

 Consideration 2